- Click Here

 You already have too much to worry about without the added pressure of figuring out how you will continue to support your family now that you are unable to work.
 When you took out a disability insurance policy, you assumed you would be taken care of in instances like this.

-At Mirian Law Firm, we care about our clients’ needs and have experience in dealing with these types of denials.
+At Blackacre Law, PC, we care about our clients’ needs and have experience in dealing with these types of denials.
 Below, we have outlined what to do when your disability claim is denied.

 Common Reasons for a Disability Denial